DigitaleGesellschaft/Anonip/README.md

 The log entries get directly piped from Apache to Anonip.
 The unmasked IP addresses are never written to any file.

-With the help of cat, it's also possible to rewrite existing log files.
+Using shell redirects, it's also possible to rewrite existing log files.

 For usage with nginx see here: https://github.com/DigitaleGesellschaft/Anonip/issues/1